 The first step is to ensure that the steel part is free from any contaminants on the surface.
 For that, an alkaline degreaser or surface cleaner is the best option as it is mild and effectively removes foreign objects like oil particles, chemicals, and other debris.

-The next step is to remove all the traces of iron from the surface with an acid bath.
-For that, you have the option of using two stainless steel passivators.
-The first choice is citric acid and the second one is nitric acid which can also be used with sodium dichromate.
+The next step is to remove all the traces of iron from the surface with a passivating acid bath.
+For that, you choose either of the two options:

 Citric acid passivation is a cost-effective and safe way to initiate the passivation process.
-It doesn’t emit any toxic gas and poses no threat to both the environment and the operators working on it.
-However, citric acid is not too popular because of its tendency to grow organic compounds like mold.
-Recent advances in technology have minimized this issue, but the problem still persists.
+It doesn’t emit any toxic gas and poses no threat to the environment and the operators working on it.
+However, citric acid is not popular because it can cause mold growth.
+Although technological advances have minimized this issue, the problem persists.

-The other alternative, nitric acid passivation is a common alternative that’s traditionally popular in the industry.
+Nitric acid passivation is another alternative, currently popular in the industry.
 It delivers a more effective molecular distribution and gives you more durability.
 However, these qualities are at the expense of the processing time.
-Additionally, nitric acid has a hazardous classification and produces toxic fumes that are damaging to the environment.
+Moreover, nitric acid is hazardous and produces toxic fumes.

-To address the slow processing time, you have the option of combining nitric acid with sodium dichromate.
-However, remember that doing so would further enhance the toxicity and create further problems for you.
+To address the slow processing time, the best option is to combine it with sodium dichromate.
+However, keep in mind that doing so would further enhance the toxicity and create further problems.

-Regardless of the approach, you select.
-Immersion would result in stainless steel passivation which will create a protective layer around the surface and keep your steel part safe from contamination and corrosion for a very long time.
+Regardless of the approach, immersion in the acidic bath would initiate the passivation, re-forming the chromium oxide layer.
+Slowly, it surrounds the surface and keeps your steel part safe from contamination and corrosion for a long time.

 Finally, once the passivation process is done, the final process is to simply conduct the appropriate tests to ensure that you did the right job.
-There are numerous standards that are prevalent across the industry and the right one depends on factors like your application, location, and the target industry.
+Numerous standards are prevalent across the industry and the right one depends on factors like your application, location, and the target industry.

 Dos and Don’ts of Passivating Stainless Steel